hassio-addons/addon-homebridge/README.md

 On the first run, this add-on will create the necessary configuration files for you.
 Stored in `/config/homebridge/`.
-You can modify the configuration to your own liking.
+You can modify the configuration to your liking.
 For documentation on configuring Homebridge, please refer to the [Homebridge GitHub][homebridge] repository.
 For documentation on configuring the Home Assistant for Homebridge plugin, please refer to the [Home Assistant for Homebridge GitHub][homebridge-homeassistant] repository.